swizzin/docs.swizzin.ltd/docs/guides/dist-upgrade.md

 You have been warned.
 :::

 That's a large scary warning, yes.
 Please think twice about performing the following steps.
-That said, performing a distrubution upgrade is only slightly more involved than a regular update.
+That said, performing a distribution upgrade is only slightly more involved than a regular update.
 The biggest difference is that we need to change our `sources` file to reference the newer version of the OS we'd like to upgrade to.

 The absolute best time to perform an upgrade is **before you install swizzin**; however, it's still possible to do a distribution upgrade after installation, but it may be more tricky.
 The reason it's easier is that nothing has been installed or configured yet.
 When everything gets installed for the first time, it'll be installed correctly for the OS and won't need to be (potentially tweaked).

 swizzin currently supports 5 distributions:

 Debian:
-- Jessie (oldoldstable)
 - Stretch (oldstable)
 - Buster (stable)

 Ubuntu:
-- Xenial
+- Xenial (16.04 LTS)
-- Bionic
+- Bionic (18.04 LTS)
+- Focal (20.04 LTS)

 If you don't know the OS or version you're running, you can determine it here with the command `lsb_release -a`.
 Your `codename` will hopefully correspond to a value above.
 The codename is the release that's in your current apt sources list (`/etc/apt/sources.list`).
 We will be changing this to the version you'd like to upgrade to.